Bettiah Christians: Traditional occupations

-At the time of their conversion to Christianity, the Bettiah Christians were largely upper-caste Hindus and Muslims who were scholars, cultivators and farmers, as well as artisans involved in carpentry, goldsmithery, masonry, and blacksmithery.
+At the time of their conversion to Christianity, the Bettiah Christians were largely scholars, cultivators and farmers, as well as artisans involved in carpentry, gold smithery, masonry, and blacksmithy.
 The Brahmins, however, gave up their priestly work.

 The majority of Bettiah Christians became involved in the education sector, serving as teachers and professors.
 Among the first schools opened by the Bettiah Christian Mission included St. Stanislaus Mission Middle English School in 1860, along with St. Aloysius Pathsala and Jubilee Memorial Nursery School; these have produced hundreds of graduates.
 Khrist Raja High School, established in 1922, has been widely attended by members of the Bettiah Christian Indian community too.
 Female education was a priority of the Bettiah Christian Mission, with St. Teresa's Mission Middle English School being founded in 1922, along with St. Teresa's Teacher Training College in 1928.
 As of 1995, there are twenty-seven schools in Bettiah managed by the Bettiah Christian community.
 While the literacy rate of Bettiah in general was 52.8% in 1991, among the Bettiah Christian community, it stood at 70.09%.

 Clothing

 The lehenga, a garment worn by women in northwestern India, was the traditional dress worn by Bettiah Christian women.
 Since the 1950s, Bettiah Christian women are indistinguishable in dress from their neighbours, wearing the saree and shalwar qameez.

-During weddings, men usually don Western-style suits.
+During weddings, men usually do wear Western-style suits.

 Castes

-The majority of Bettiah Christians are upper-caste converts from Hinduism and Islam; they are composed of individuals with the following castes:
+The majority of Bettiah Christians were upper and middle caste converts from Hinduism and Islam; they are composed of individuals with the following castes: